EmeraldSwing/website/src/index.md

 It substitutes a bigger event called Emerald Swing for quieter years.

-It first ran in September 2022, and returns this July 26th!
+Its first edition was September 2022, and returns this July 26th!

 We're inviting back Johan Selandar & Maria Margot as teachers for the event, who taught during Emerald Swing 2023.